cyclus/cycamore/INSTALL.rst

 All variables can be set using ``-DMY_VARIABLE=MY_VARIABLES_VALUE``.

-.. website_include_end
+.. website_custom_end

 ******************************
 Running Tests
 ******************************

 Installing Cycamore will also install a test driver (i.e., an executable of all of our tests).
-We strongly recommend after installing a fresh install of Cycamore, or any modification on the source code to rerun those tests in order to insure the proper functioning of Cycamore.
+We strongly recommend after a fresh install of Cycamore, or after any modification on the source code, to rerun those tests in order to insure the proper functioning of Cycamore.
 You can run the tests yourself via:

 .. code-block:: bash